 - Teacher: Nathaniel Tablante

-The primary target audience for the EDEN Animal Agrosecurity and Emergency Management course is Extension educators.
-EDEN believes that producers, emergency responders, government officials, and other animal agriculture stakeholders can benefit from the information in this course as well.
+The primary target audience for this course is Extension educators.
+EDEN believes that producers, emergency responders, government officials, and other animal agriculture stakeholders can benefit from the course as well.
 The estimated time to complete the entire course is eight hours, but the course does not have to be completed in one session.

 For more information contact Ricky Yeargan, University of Kentucky, email@example.com